llvm-dcpu16/llvm-dcpu16/README.md

     SET C, SP
     SUB C, 256

-This is because SP is not addressable stack and LLVM backend only uses it as an instruction stack.
-For data stack pointer, C is used.
+This is because SP is not addressable and LLVM backend only uses it as an instruction stack pointer.
+For data stack pointer, C register is used.
 As you may mention, 256 is the limit for recursion.
 You may choose your own limit.

 So, the program that you can run would look like: